MissTiny/partially-interpretable-estimators/Argon/README.md

 ## Classification
 Folder **Classification** contains the training processof classification task presented in the paper.
+In the folder, "adult_load.R" is provided as an example.
+To get the RData file of the dataset, run "adult_load.R".
+For other datasets, please see the pretrained model, or create similar data loading R file.

 Following are the parameters setting and training command:
 ```
 ##load functions